 A sample plot of measurement results is shown here.
-From this plot a reduction factor can be determined and applied to all future dry coating powder thickness measurements to predict cured thickness.
+From this plot, a reduction factor can be determined and applied to all future dry coating powder thickness measurements to predict a cured thickness.

-The Powder Checker is hand-held, battery powered, and works right out of the box for most powders.
-Its simplicity of operation and rugged design allows it to be used quickly and efficiently by line operators.
+The PosiTest PC Powder Checker is hand-held, battery powered, and works right out of the box for most powders.
+Its simple operation and rugged design allows it to be used quickly and efficiently by line operators.

-To operate, press the probe button and hold it approximately 18 mm (0.75”) from the part for 2 to 5 seconds.
-The predicted cured thickness result immediately appears on both the probe and base unit displays.
+To operate, press the "check mark" and hold it approximately 19 mm (0.75”) from the part for 1 to 3 seconds.
+The predicted cured thickness result immediately appears on the display.

 Powder coating continues to be the fastest growing of all the finishing technologies.
 It is an attractive paint like protective finish that is long lasting, and highly resistant to chips, scratches, and fading.
 It provides a seamless coating from a virtually unlimited selection of colors, textures and finishes.